ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Reference Values are represented more compactly by letting one `environment-map` apply to multiple `measurement-map`s.

-The Verifier first looks for entries in the Accepted Claims Set with the same `environment-map` as the Reference Value.
+The Verifier first looks for entries in the Accepted Claims Set with an `environment-map` which is compatible with the Reference Value.
 These are the candidate claims.
 If there are no candidate claims then the Reference Value does not match.

-A Verifier SHALL compare two `environment-map`s using a binary comparison of the CBOR encoded objects.
+An ACS entry has a compatible `environment-map` if each field which is present in the Reference Value environment-map (for example `class`, `instance` etc.) is also present in the ACS entry, and the CBOR encoded field values in the Reference Value and ACS entry are binary identical.
+If a field is not present in the Reference value then the presence of, and value of, the corresponding ACS entry field does not affect whether the `environment-map`s are compatible.

-A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}} before performing the binary comparison.
+A Verifier SHOULD convert `environment-map` fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}} before performing the binary comparison.

 If the Reference Value contains an `authorized-by` field then the Verifier